Azure-Samples/azure-health-data-and-ai-samples/docs/Deployment.md

-# FHIR Data to PowerBI Reports

-FHIR Data to PowerBI reports enables you to perform Analytics on FHIR data by moving FHIR data to Azure Data Lake and making it available to a Synapse workspace.
+# Analytics pipeline visualization: PowerBI dashboard from parquet files in Data Lake sample

+This sample will demonstrate how to visualize FHIR data that has already been converted to parquet files.
+This sample creates a PowerBI dashboard from parquet files in a Data Lake storage account via a Synapse workspace.
-This solution also contains a script to create External Tables, Views and Stored Procedure in Synapse Serverless SQL pool pointing to the Parquet files.

-This solution enables you to query against the entire FHIR data with tools such as Synapse Studio, SSMS, and Power BI.
-You can also access the Parquet files directly from a Synapse Spark pool.
+This sample also contains a script to create External Tables, Views and Stored Procedure in Synapse Serverless SQL pool pointing to the parquet files.
+The sample code provided enables you to query against the entire FHIR data with tools such as Synapse Studio, SSMS, and Power BI.
+You can also access the parquet files directly from a Synapse Spark pool.

 ## Deployment

 ### Prerequisites